primus-labs/fund-js-sdk/README/receiver-guide.md

   });
 ```

-### Claim tokens through the Primus Extension
+### Claim Tokens through the Primus Extension

-For users who have already installed the Primus extension, if the social account has been verified in the extension, they will receive a in-site notification.
+For users who have already installed the Primus Extension, if the social account has already been verified within the extension, they will receive an in-site notification.

-Users can claim tokens directly through the Primus extension.
+Users can claim tokens directly through the Primus Extension.